Procedure to enable Google Cloud CDN (Content Delivery Network) for your website.

 Let’s get it started…

 I’ve two VM running (one in Singapore and another in the US west).
-I want to load balance requests to both VM using HTTP load balancer and activate CDN on it.
+I want to load balance requests to both VM using an HTTP load balancer and activate CDN on it.

 I need to do the following.